nosainwe/computer-vision-projects/license-plate-detection/README.md

 ```

 ✅ If the dataset downloads with XML annotations, you have two options:
 1. **Convert VOC → YOLO** (recommended)
-2. Update `main.py` to read VOC XML directly (less common for Ultralytics)
+2. Update `license_plate.py` to read VOC XML directly (less common for Ultralytics)

-> Tip: if you want a dataset that is *already* in YOLO format, search Kaggle for “car licence plate detection YOLO” or use a YOLO-converted version.
-(My repo can support either approach as long as the loader matches.)
+> Tip: if you want a dataset already in YOLO format, search Kaggle for "car licence plate detection YOLO".

 ---